 Man-made building materials are often looked down on as cheap or frail.
 On the one hand, MDF is a cheaper option than solid wood, but this does not mean that it is weak.
 MDF is a very reliable material, as it is resistant to warping and twisting.
 The strength, affordability, and customization of MDF have made it the most sought-after building material today.

-You like already have MDF in your home and didn’t know it.
+You likely already have MDF in your home and didn’t know it.
 MDF is often used as the core and is covered by a veneer to give it color or a grain pattern.
 Bookshelves, coffee tables, and even cabinet doors may be made from MDF that you never notice.
 Our thermofoil cabinet doors are made by heating and pressurizing a vinyl laminate onto an MDF core.

 And so, MDF can be worked into any room of the house with few exceptions.
 It is an interior material, so it is not suited for high-temperature or high moisture environments such as outdoor kitchens.
 In addition, if it becomes scratched or damaged, MDF is a bit more difficult to repair.
 With solid wood, you can simply sand away scratches.
 This does not work as well with MDF, and it will require a bit more work to cover any problem areas.
 Now that we have a good idea of what MDF is, let's take a look at the benefits of choosing this material.

-Benefits of MDF Cabinets
+Benefits Of MDF Cabinets

 Since it is man-made, MDF has several unique benefits that solid wood does not.
 We are going to take a look at 6 reasons to love MDF:

 - No Warps & Cracks: MDF expands and contracts with fluctuating temperature and humidity just like solid wood.
 But due to its structure, and unlike solid wood, this material does not warp or crack.
-This makes MDF a great choice for larger doors that typically would require extra support if made in solid wood.
+This makes MDF a great choice for larger doors that typically would require extra support if made from solid wood.

 - Smooth Finish: If you're looking for cabinets with a smooth finish, opt for MDF.
 MDF does not have a noticeable grain, which gives it a smooth finish.
 However, this also means that it cannot be stained.
 If you're thinking of painting your cabinets, we highly recommend MDF for a beautiful smoothness that you can't get from solid wood.
 Plus when painted, it is difficult to tell an MDF door apart from solid wood.